Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 \subsection{GINAN receiver with advanced architecture}

-The GINAN receiver is a ``receiver-in-a-box" designed and built for wideband absolute measurements of sky brightness when connected directly to the terminals of a suitable antenna.
-The receiver was primarily designed for detection of the global \qty{21}{\centi\metre} signal \citep{2012RPPh...75h6901P, 2019cosm.book.....M} from Cosmic Dawn and Reionisation (hence the name GINAN\footnote{GINAN is a collaboration to make radio measurements of Global Imprints from Nascent Atoms to Now led by CSIRO.
-Ginan is the name the Wardaman people of northern Australia give to the fifth brightest star of the Southern Cross which they saw as ``a small dilly bag full of knowledge, songs of knowledge that were passed on'' \citep{abcSouthernCross}.}, which is an acronym for Global Imprints from Nascent Atoms to Now), and has been repurposed in this work for absolute measurements of the diffuse radio sky.
-Fig. \ref{fig:radiometer_concept.png} shows the radiometer receiver architecture, which is protected by Australian patent application number 2025901969 filed on May 21, 2025.
-It is designed and constructed to dynamically measure the power transfer function through antenna to receiver, the receiver bandpass function and the sum total of internally generated receiver noise from all parts of the receiver system, including amplifiers and lossy resistive elements, in terms of noise wave parameters \citep{1130490}.
+The GINAN receiver implements a new architecture that can dynamically self-calibrate for receiver noise and bandpass in situ, while connected to an antenna.
+The receiver is self-contained in a portable shielded enclosure and designed to be connected directly to the terminals of a suitable antenna to make wideband absolute measurements of sky brightness.
+The receiver was primarily designed for detection of the global \qty{21}{\centi\metre} signal \citep{2012RPPh...75h6901P, 2019cosm.book.....M} from cosmic dawn and reionization, and has been repurposed in this work for absolute measurements of the diffuse radio sky.
+GINAN is a collaboration to make radio measurements of Global Imprints from Nascent Atoms to Now led by CSIRO.
+Ginan is the name the Wardaman people of northern Australia give to the fifth brightest star of the Southern Cross which they saw as ``a small dilly bag full of knowledge, songs of knowledge that were passed on'' \citep{abcSouthernCross, DarkSparklers}.

+Extended Data Fig.~\ref{fig:radiometer_concept} shows the radiometer receiver architecture that is protected by Australian patent application number 2025901969 filed on May 21, 2025 \citep{AU2025901969}.
+It is designed and constructed to dynamically measure the power transfer function through the antenna to the receiver, the receiver bandpass function, and the sum total of internally generated receiver noise from all parts of the receiver system, including amplifiers and lossy resistive elements, in terms of noise wave parameters \citep{1130490}.
 These are determined in situ, on a per-channel basis over the entire band, and repeatedly in intervals of minutes.
-They are used to correct the measured data to remove time-varying multiplicative transfer function and unwanted receiver noise.
+They are used to correct the measured data to remove time-varying multiplicative transfer function and internally generated receiver noise.
 This provides a genuine precision spectrum of the radio sky over local sidereal time, without the need to stabilise the temperature of the receiver or manually calibrate it during observations.
+The data are recorded throughout the experiment and saved along with the temperatures of the terminations.
+Calibration corrections are calculated and applied during post processing.